Somachi/Android_Apps/README.md

 ### 1. Installing The Java Development Kit: Windows Guide
 #### i.
 Check If You Have Java on Your Computer
 ##### Open the Terminal
 Before you start, you will need to open a program on your computer called the Terminal.
-To do this, go to the Task Bar at the bottom of your computer screen, click Start, and navigate to Run...
+To do this, go to the Task Bar at the bottom of your computer screen, click Start, and navigate to Run...<br>
 ![Screen Shot 2019-12-23 at 10 51 23 AM](https://user-images.githubusercontent.com/13493736/71372654-3130c280-2572-11ea-96f1-c86f86d3822d.png)

 Type cmd in the box that pops up.
 (Your box might look slightly different than ours, depending on what version of Windows your computer is running.)